8 Things You Don't Have to Do on Your Wedding Day

 8. Changing your name

-There are so many reasons why you might not want to change your surname after getting married – and they’re all ok.
-Maybe you’re proud of the accomplishments you’ve achieved under your own name, or you’d like to hang on to your family heritage.
+There are so many reasons why you might not want to change your surname after getting married.
+Maybe you’re proud of the accomplishments you’ve achieved under your own name.
+Or perhaps, you’d like to hang on to your family heritage.
 There’s nothing saying that you and your partner have to have the same name.
 No matter your reason, it’s valid and okay to not want to change your last name.

 Alternatives include them taking yours, one or both of you double-barrelling, or even putting your heads together and agreeing on a new name to represent your new family.